girachawda/girachawda/README.md

 - 👋 Hi, I’m @girachawda
 - 👀 I’m interested in software development and programming!
-- 🌱 I’m currently learning java but have previous knowledge of python, javascript, html and css
+- 🌱 I’m currently learning python & ruby
-- 📚 I have an initiative called Cracking the Code where I help teach youth how to code --> https://wearecrackingthecode.wixsite.com/learn
-- 📫 How to reach me - on my youtube channel or my email wearecrackingthecode@gmail.com
+- 📚 expanding my knowledge with shopify & york

 <!---
 girachawda/girachawda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.